The Sky Beneath Our Feet

 Come walk through an immersive sound installation created by composer Pete Wyer.
 “The Sky Beneath Our Feet” is inspired by the oaks in the gardens and was written specifically for Descanso.
 Played on 72 speakers throughout the Camellia and Oak forests, the piece invites guests to wander, listen, and enjoy the garden in a new way.

-“The Sky Beneath Our Feet” will play at 10am, 12pm, 2pm, 4pm and 6pm daily in The Oak Forrest.
+“The Sky Beneath Our Feet” plays at 10am, 12pm, 2pm, 4pm and 6pm daily in the Oak Grove and Camellia Forest.

 About “The Sky Beneath Our Feet”